History of the New York Mets: Retired numbers

 The club displays their retired numbers on the facade of the left field roof at Citi Field.
 In addition to the nine retired numbers the team has honored other significant figures in throughout their history with plaques on the Citi Field facade.
 Among them are longtime broadcasters Ralph Kiner (March 31, 2014) and Bob Murphy (April 5, 2023), along with team visionary William Shea.

-Like every other team in Major League Baseball the Mets have retired the number of Hall of Fame inductee, and former Brooklyn Dodger Jackie Robinson, in honor of Robinson breaking baseball's color barrier on April 15, 1947.
+Like every other team in MLB, the Mets have retired the number of Hall of Fame inductee and former Brooklyn Dodger Jackie Robinson, in honor of Robinson breaking baseball's color barrier on April 15, 1947.
 Shea Stadium hosted the league wide number retirement ceremony for Robinson's #42 on April 15, 1997, and Jackie Robinson Day is now celebrated league wide annually.
 The Mets continue to have a large association with Robinson, as the entry rotunda at Citi Field is named after him.

-Fan Support
+Fan support

 The Mets held the New York City baseball attendance record for 29 years, after breaking the Yankees' 1948 record by drawing nearly 2.7 million fans to Shea Stadium in 1970.
 The Mets broke their own record five times before the Yankees took it back in 1999.
 With the closing of Shea Stadium and the original Yankee Stadium after the 2008 season, both teams moved into considerably smaller ballparks, thus the attendance records set by each team will not be seriously challenged in the near future.
 During their time at Shea Stadium, the Mets outdrew the Yankees from 1964 to 1975, and again from 1984 to 1992.